0xharib/0xharib.github.io/_posts/2023-01-31-data-groening.md

 Half a hour later you come up with this astounding counterfactual:

 *Getting vaccinated could increase your chance of contracting covid by 5-7%!*
-*Our analysis of publicly available data shows that this is consistent across both urban and rural populations*
+*Our analysis of data shared by the State following its vaccination trial shows that this is consistent across both urban and rural populations*

 ![counterfactual]({{ site.baseurl }}/assets/images/2023/counterfactual.png)